-In order to the maximum life of the 4SA Saddle machine, the maintenance should be performed by an authorized Mathey Dearman Certified Repair Center.
-The Mathey Dearman Pipe Cutting and Beveling Machines require only minimal maintenance; however, these are precision machines.
-In order to achieve proper results, make sure your machine is handled with reasonable care and it kept clean and lubricated.
+In order to the maximum life of the Saddle machine, the maintenance should be performed by an authorized Mathey Dearman Certified Repair Center.
+The Mathey Dearman Saddle Machines require only minimal maintenance.
+In order to achieve proper results, make sure the Saddle machine is handled with reasonable care and it is kept clean and lubricated.
 The machine should be stored in a protective container such as a Mathey Dearman Machine Storage Box or the original factory shipping crate during transporting or when not in use.

 The Ring Gear, Pinion Gears, and Drive Chains should be kept clear of slag and other trapped abrasives, especially sand and dirt.
-The Saddle, Ring Gear, and Cap Ring should be cleaned weekly and the Ring Gear Track Surfaces should be coated with Lubriplate 130-AA or equal lubricant weekly under heavy use and before storing.
+The Saddle, Ring Gear, and Cap Ring should be cleaned weekly and the Ring Gear track surfaces should be coated with Lubriplate 130-AA or equal lubricant weekly under heavy use and before storing.
 The Drive Chains and Sprockets should be cleaned regularly and coated with a film of a light oil or lubricant such as WD-40 or equal.
-The bearings (Figure 5 item 5) in the Single Bearing Brackets (Figure 5) and the bearings (Figure 6 item 7) in the Double Bearing Bracket (Figure 6) are sealed lubricated bearings and should never require replacement.
-There are 2 thread holes in the side of the Single Bearing Bracket (Figure 5) containing a set screws (Figure 5 item 9) and 2 thread holes in the side of the Double Bearing Bracket (Figure 6) containing a set screws (Figure 6 item 9).
-These Set Screws should never be loosened or removed except to replace the bearings (Figure 5 item 5) (Figure 6 item 7).
-Contact Mathey Dearman at 918-447-1288, should any questions arise that are not covered in the manual.
+The bearings (Figure 5 item 6) in the Single Bearing Brackets (Figure 5) and the bearings (Figure 6 item 6) in the Double Bearing Bracket (Figure 6) are sealed lubricated bearings and should never require replacement.

+There is 1 thread hole in the side of the Single Bearing Bracket (Figure 5 item 1) containing a set screw (Figure 5 item 8) and 2 thread holes in the side of the Double Bearing Bracket (Figure 6 item 1) containing a set screw (Figure 6 item 10).
+These Setscrews should never be loosened or removed except to replace the bearings (Figure 5 item 6) and (Figure 6 item 6).

+Contact Mathey Dearman at 918-447-1288, should any questions arise that are not covered in the manual

-8.1 Timing the Ring Gear to the Pinion Gears of Manual 4SA Saddle Machine
+8.1 Timing the Ring Gear to the Pinion Gears

-Adjusting of the timing requires the purchase of an Axle (Figure 5 item 4).

-Warning: Redrilling of the old Axle will severely weaken the axle
+Adjusting of the timing requires the purchase of the new Axle (Figure 5 item 3).
+Note: Redrilling of the old Axle will severely weaken the axle.